 6. Take on fuel during the race

 As described above, our bodies are like cars – they can’t run on empty.
-The human body’s carbohydrate reserves can become depleted during the race, therefore aim to consume carbohydrate during the marathon to avoid fatigue.
+The human body’s carbohydrate reserves can become depleted during the race, therefore aim to consume carbohydrates during the marathon to avoid fatigue.
 It’s important to understand that whilst there are recommended guidelines, a one-size-fits-all approach simply doesn’t work.
-Current recommendations suggest to consume 30–60g of carbohydrate per hour.
+Current recommendations suggest consuming 30–60g of carbohydrate per hour.
 Faster runners may need more than slower runners.

 7. Drink little and often